davidycliao/flaiR/README.md

-{flaiR} is an R wrapper for the {flairNLP/flair} Python library, specifically tailored for R users, particularly in political science and the social sciences. flaiR provides easy access to the main functionalities of `{Flair NLP}`.
+{flaiR} is an R wrapper for the {flairNLP/flair} Python library, specifically tailored for R users, particularly in political science and the social sciences. flaiR provides easy access to the main functionalities of Flair NLP.
 Developed by Developed by [Zalando Research](https://engineering.zalando.com/posts/2018/11/zalando-research-releases-flair.html) in Berlin, flair NLP is a straightforward framework for state-of-the-art Natural Language Processing (NLP) and is compatible with Hugging Face.
-Flair offers intuitive interfaces and exceptional **multilingual support**, particularly for various embedding models, transformers and state-of-the-art NLP tasks to analyze texts, such as named entity recognition, sentiment analysis, part-of-speech tagging, with support for a rapidly growing number of language models in the community.
+Flair offers intuitive interfaces and exceptional multilingual support, particularly for various embedding models, transformers and state-of-the-art NLP tasks to analyze texts, such as named entity recognition, sentiment analysis, part-of-speech tagging, with support for a rapidly growing number of language models in the community.